Decentralized-ID/decentralized-id.github.io/contributing.md

 * also, more recent stuff that I don't know about\haven't listed yet
 * All of the Links!

 Come on, I know you have some bookmarks folder full of awesome sauce! **Don't** hold out on me!
+I would be happy to sort through them if you don't want to do all that... i do :D

 * To connect with other crypto research enthusiasts, and freelancers.
 * IDK You tell ME what kind of contributions I'm looking for :D